 Your competitors may take advantage of you skipping a work-day

-Regardless of whether you observe significant increases in employee happiness, the prospect of eliminating an entire weekday from your calendar will appeal to your competitors.
-If they do not want to follow the trend, they now have a whole day to commit to surpassing your company.
-They can choose a day when the majority of their competitors have a day off and contact their critical clients and consumers.
+Regardless of whether you observe significant employee happiness increases, eliminating an entire weekday from your calendar will appeal to your competitors.
+If they do not want to follow the trend, they have a whole day to commit to surpassing your company.
+They can choose a day when most of their competitors have a day off and contact their critical clients and consumers.

-The 4 day work week model in practice
+The four day work week model in practice

-A lot of companies throughout the world have successfully implemented a four-day workweek for a year or more, and the Japanese government has supported it as a national policy.
+Many companies worldwide have successfully implemented a four-day workweek for a year or more, and the Japanese government has supported it as a national policy.
 It’s not a novel concept, but it appears to be receiving more attention since the COVID-19 pandemic prompted a sweeping reevaluation of how we work, including a significant increase in work-from-home and hybrid office use.

 4 Day Week Global is now running a campaign to encourage more businesses to join.
 In April 2022, the platform will begin a six-month coordinated trial.